naninovel/docs/docs/en/guide/configuration.md

 Voice Overlap Policy | Prevent Overlap | Dictates how to handle concurrent voices playback:<br> • Allow Overlap — Concurrent voices will be played without limitation.<br> • Prevent Overlap — Prevent concurrent voices playback by stopping any played voice clip before playing a new one.<br> • Prevent Character Overlap — Prevent concurrent voices playback per character; voices of different characters (auto voicing) and any number of [@voice] command are allowed to be played concurrently.
 Voice Locales | Null | Assign localization tags to allow selecting voice language in the game settings independently of the main localization.
 Default Fade Duration | 0.35 | Default duration of the volume fade in/out when starting or stopping playing audio.
+Default Fade Easing | Linear | Easing function to use by default for the audio fades and modification.
 Play Sfx While Skipping | True | Whether to play non-looped sound effects (SFX) while in skip mode.
 When disabled, will ignore [@sfx] commands without `loop!` while skipping.
 Custom Audio Mixer | Null | Audio mixer to control audio groups.
 When not specified, will use a default one.
 Master Group Path | Master | Path of the mixer's group to control master volume.